AmarKherala/OreoJava/README.md

 Oreo.JAVA is a self-hosted bot made with ❤️ using Java and [JDA](https://github.com/discord-jda/JDA), the code is mini as of right now because i lost the old code, baha.

 ## Cloning the repo and contirbution information
+- Contirbuting:
 Feel free to contirbute anything, matter fact I'd LOVE it if you did.
+- Cloning:
-If you cloned the repo, make sure to folloe the .env.exapmle file [righ here](https://github.com/AmarKherala/OreoJava/blob/main/src%2Fmain%2Fres%2F.env.example) to be able to get your bot running  this code.
+If you cloned the repo, make sure to folloe the .env.exapmle file [righ here](https://github.com/AmarKherala/OreoJava/blob/main/src%2Fmain%2Fres%2F.env.example) to be able to get your bot running with  this code.
+## Goals and Intensions
+- Golas:
+Simple, just having a bot for my server.
+And learn more about java logic along the way.
+- Intentions:
+I intented to create the bot for funsies, when i first heard about JDA i was like "i have to get into this libary ASAP!" and i love what I'm doing honestly!
 ## Thanks to some people
 - Whales, really the only person who motivates me and the only one who tests my stuoud Java projects.